Skip to main content

 Prior to appearing in Judge Ballinger's Court for hearings or trial

-Please review the Rules for Conduct (63KB) prior to appearing in Judge Ballinger’s courtroom.
+Please review the Rules for Conduct prior to appearing in Judge Ballinger’s courtroom.

 Weddings

 Congratulations!
-Judge Ballinger is available to perform weddings at the Children and Family Justice Center in Seattle Mon-Fri at 4:30 pm, weekends, and outside of court by appointment.
+Judge Ballinger is available to perform weddings after court hours (including weekends) at the Maleng Regional Justice Center in Kent, the Clark Children and Family Justice Center in Seattle, and elsewhere.
 Please email her bailiff at ballinger.court@kingcounty.gov to schedule an appointment.